Research Personnel

-Alexios Liakos obtained his Diploma in Physics in 2006 from the National and Kapodistrian University of Athens.
-In 2008 he obtained a M.Sc. in Astronomy, Astrophysics and Mechanics, and a Ph.D. in Observational Astrophysics in 2012 from the same University.
-In 2012 and 2013 he worked as Support Astronomer-Telescope Operator of the Aristarchos telescope at Helmos Observatory of the Institute for Astronomy, Astrophysics, Space Applications & Remote Sensing of the National Observatory of Athens (IAASARS-NOA).
-From early 2014 until September 2015 he worked as Postdoctoral Researcher at IAASARS-NOA for the “Aristarchos Wide Field Camera” (AWFC) research project (funded by EU grants/KRIPIS-PROTEAS action).
-He also participated in the “Manchester-Athens Wide Field Camera” (MAWFC) research project and supported the Aristarchos telescope (Instrumentation and observations).
-Since November 2015 he has been working as a Postdoctoral Researcher at IAASARS-NOA for the NELIOTA project (funded by ESA).
+Alexios Liakos obtained his degree in Physics in 2006 from the National and Kapodistrian University of Athens.
+In 2008, he obtained an M.Sc. in Astronomy, Astrophysics and Mechanics, and in 2012, a Ph.D. in Observational Astrophysics from the same university.
+In 2012 and 2013, he worked as a Support Astronomer and Telescope Operator for the 2.3 m Aristarchos telescope at Helmos Observatory of the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing of the National Observatory of Athens (IAASARS-NOA).
+From early 2014 until September 2015, he worked as a Postdoctoral Researcher at IAASARS-NOA on the “Aristarchos Wide Field Camera” (AWFC) instrumentation project (funded by EU grants/KRIPIS-PROTEAS action).
+At the same time, he also participated in the “Manchester-Athens Wide Field Camera” (MAWFC) instrumentation project and supported the Aristarchos telescope (instrumentation and observations).
+From November 2015 until August 2023, he worked as a Postdoctoral Researcher at IAASARS-NOA on the NELIOTA and CARMEN projects (funded by ESA), where he was responsible for the systematic monitoring of the Moon for impact flashes caused by meteoroid/NEO collisions using the 1.2 m Kryoneri telescope.
+Since 2020, he has been a member of the GR-SST team (GR-Kryoneri) within the framework of the EU-SST partnership, and since July 2023, a member of the “Lunar Meteoroid Impact Observer” (LUMIO) space mission.
+In November 2023, he was elected Associate Researcher (Researcher C) at IAASARS and appointed Operations Manager of the 1.2 m telescope at Kryoneri Observatory.
+Since August 2025, he has been the Principal Investigator of the NELIOTA-III project (funded by EU-ESA), and in May 2026, he was appointed Head of the Kryoneri Observatory.

 http://alexiosliakos.weebly.com/